cryptoapi/Give-Wordpress-Donations-Bitcoin/readme.txt

 = A Tribute to Open Source =

 *"Open source software is software that can be freely used, changed, and shared (in modified or unmodified form) by anyone.
-Open source software is made by many people, and distributed under licenses that comply with the Open Source Definition."*
+Open source software is made by many people, and distributed under licenses that comply with the open source Definition."*

 **~ The Open Source Initiative**

-Give is a tribute to the spirit and philosophy of Open Source.
-We at WordImpress gladly embrace the Open Source philosophy both in how Give itself was developed, and how we hope to see others build more from our code base.
+Give is a tribute to the spirit and philosophy of open source.
+We at WordImpress gladly embrace the open source philosophy both in how Give itself was developed, and how we hope to see others build more from our code base.

-Give would not have been possible without the tireless efforts of these Open Source projects and their talented developers:
+Give would not have been possible without the tireless efforts of these open source projects and their talented developers:

 * Pippin Williamson and his wonderful development team, Easy Digital Downloads
 * Mike Jolley and the whole WooThemes Team, WooCommerce